What Is Sociology?

 Sociology, in the broadest sense, is the study of society.
 Sociology is a very broad discipline that examines how humans interact with each other and how human behavior is shaped by social structures (groups, communities, organizations), social categories (age, sex, class, race, etc.), and social institutions (politics, religion, education, etc.).
 The basic foundation of sociology is the belief that a person's attitudes, actions, and opportunities are shaped by all of these aspects of society.
 The sociological perspective is fourfold: Individuals belong to groups; groups influence our behavior; groups take on characteristics that are independent of their members (i.e. the whole is greater than the sum of its parts); and sociologists focus on behavior patterns of groups, such as differences based on sex, race, age, class, etc.

 Today there are two main approaches to studying sociology.
 The first is macro-sociology, or the study of society as a whole.
 This approach emphasizes the analysis of social systems and populations on a large scale and at a high level of theoretical abstraction.
 Macro-sociology does concern individuals, families, and other aspects of society, but it always does so in relation to the larger social system to which they belong.
 The second approach is micro-sociology, or the study of small group behavior.
 This approach focuses on the nature of everyday human social interactions on a small scale.
 At the micro level, social status and social roles are the most important components of social structure and micro-sociology is based on the ongoing interactions between these social roles.
+Much contemporary sociological research and theory bridges these two approaches.

 Areas Of Sociology

 Sociology is a very broad and diverse field.
 There are many different topics and scopes in the field of sociology, some of which are relatively new.
 The following are some of the major areas of research and application within the field of sociology.
-For a full list of sociology disciplines and areas of research, visit the sociology disciplines page.
+For a full list of sociology disciplines and areas of research, visit the subfields of sociology page.

 Family.
 The sociology of family examines things such as marriage, divorce, child rearing, and domestic abuse.
 Specifically, sociologists study how these aspects of the family are defined in different cultures and times and how they affect individuals and institutions.